 Whether opioid abuse results from an initial goal of controlling pain, or it’s the direct result of abusing illicit street drugs such as heroin, the end result, the addiction, is the same.
 Recognizing an opiate addiction early on can make a difference between life and death.
 If you or someone you love is abusing opiates such as prescription painkillers, heroin or similar drugs, learning how to recognize the signs of addiction and the subsequent need for treatment may save a life.

 Answer the following questions as truthfully as you can.
 If you answer yes to any of the following questions, consider discussing your drug use with a counselor, treatment specialist or a doctor.
-If you’re still not sure whether opioid addiction is prevalent in your life, consider calling our helpline at 800-821-3880 to speak with a treatment advisor who can assist you in understanding the potential for opiate addiction and in finding quality care that will suit your needs.
+If you’re still not sure whether opioid addiction is prevalent in your life, consider calling our helpline at 800-821-3880 ( Who Answers?) to speak with a treatment advisor who can assist you in understanding the potential for opiate addiction and in finding quality care that will suit your needs.

 In the past 12 months:

 - Have you ever abused drugs such as painkillers for any reason other than prescribed?

 - Have you ever used prescription painkillers that were not prescribed?

 - Have you ever taken more of a prescription than was ordered by your doctor?